-In Windows 10/8, there is a new state called the Connected Standby State.
+In Windows 11/10, there is a new state called the Modern Standby State.

 Connected Standby brings the smartphone power model to the PC.
-It provides an instant on, instant off user experience that users have come to expect on their phone.
-And just like on the phone, Connected Standby enables the system to stay fresh, up-to-date, and reachable whenever a suitable network is available.
-Windows 8 supports Connected Standby on low-power PCs platforms that meet specific Windows Certification requirements.
-In Connected Standby the S3 state is disabled and an additional power state known as S0 Low Power Idle is enabled.
-Connected Standby systems include Windows RT systems as well as certain other Windows 8 systems.
+It provides an instant on, instant off user (InstantGo)experience that users have come to expect on their phone.
+And just like on the phone, it enables the system to stay fresh, up-to-date, and reachable whenever a suitable network is available.

-How does Connected Standby differ from Sleep and Hibernate
+How does Modern Standby differ from Sleep and Hibernate

 Sleep and Hibernate are system-wide coordinated sleep states.
 When the operating system enters or exits one of these states, it must transition the system in a coordinated manner across applications, services, drivers, devices, and firmware.
 These transitions require coordination and processing across many layers in the system, many of which are provided by third parties.
 Therefore, these transitions can be relatively time-consuming and prevent transitions from being near-instant to the user.

-Connected Standby is neither a sleep state nor a fully coordinated, system-wide power state transition.
-In Connected Standby, the system is still on but the display is powered off and the system is driven to be as idle as possible.
+Modern Standby is neither a sleep state nor a fully coordinated, system-wide power state transition.
+The system is still on but the display is powered off and the system is driven to be as idle as possible.
 The goal is to provide a seamless on/off experience and constant connectivity while delivering consistently long battery life.
-Systems that support Connected Standby do not support Sleep (or ACPI S3) because Connected Standby effectively replaces the Sleep experience.
-Connected Standby-capable systems running on x86 platforms do support Hibernate.
+Systems that support it do not support Sleep (or ACPI S3) because Modern Standby effectively replaces the Sleep experience.
+Modernd Standby-capable systems running on x86 platforms do support Hibernate.
 Hibernate is not supported on ARM-based platforms.

-Find out if your Windows computer supports Connected Standby State.
+TIP: Find out if your Windows computer supports InstantGo Power State.